hmahmud42/bc_tech_intro/docs/bc_proto_prelim.md

 "Quick Brown Fox" "0a3f5db66fadecb57247516e43d8a3572f3927a4871bca6469ee5a6fb3022041"
 ```

+You can try out additional examples [here](https://www.wolframalpha.com/input?i=SHA256+%7C+blockchain).
 It is important to understand that it is generally safe to assume that the probability of _collision_ (that is two different strings having the same hash) in practice is `0`.
 For instance for SHA-256 the collision probability is `1.47*10^(-29)` - roughly the same as flipping a fair coin and getting `~97` heads in a row, a practical impossibility.
 If for any reason you are not happy with this probability, you can always switch to a hash function with a even smaller collision probability, at the cost of higher computational cost.

 The reason the uniqueness property is useful is that, for long strings (like some piece of data), the hash acts like a thumbprint or a signature which we can store without needing to store the string itself.
 If subsequently we are presented with a string which is being claimed as the original string, we can calculate the hash of the new string and compare with the stored hash to validate this claim.
 This property will come in very handy below.